Trezor Suite documentation

 --pre-release | Tells the auto-updater to fetch pre-release updates. |

---bridge-dev | Instruct Bridge to support emulator (starts Bridge with -e 21324 ). |
+--bridge-dev | Instruct Bridge to support emulator on port 21324 |

 --log-level=NAME | Set the logging level.
 Available levels are [name (value)]: error (1), warn (2), info(3), debug (4).
 All logs with a value equal or lower to the selected log level will be displayed. |